Church of Our Lady of the Accoules, Marseille

-The Notre-Dame-des-Accoules church, along with its bell tower, holds significant historical importance as a designated Historic Monument since July 7, 1964.
-It is the only remaining part of the medieval church, which was demolished in 1794.
-The ensemble also includes a Calvary erected in 1820 and a new church constructed between 1824 and 1826.
+The Church of Our Lady of the Accoules, together with its bell tower, is an enduring symbol of Marseille’s medieval heritage and has been listed as a Historic Monument since July 7, 1964.
+The present ensemble includes the bell tower, the sole surviving element of the original Gothic church demolished in 1794, as well as a Calvary erected in 1820 and a new church built between 1824 and 1826.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Marseille.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.